 Taking the next steps

-As a business owner, I’m sure you know that there’s always more work to be done, and more that you can do to make yourself stand out from your competition.
-Being on Google Maps isn’t enough — you need to take an integrative approach to your online marketing strategy.
+As a practice owner, I’m sure you know that there’s always more work to be done, and more that you can do to make yourself stand out from your competition.
+Being on Google Maps is a good first step, but it isn’t enough — you need to take an integrative approach to your online marketing strategy.

 Here’s your homework:

 - Add one new photo per week to your business page.

 - Start sharing blog posts from your website, an interesting link that you found, or something else on your business page using the ‘Posts’ feature.